 ABOUT WILLIAM BURT

-William Burt is a naturalist, photographer and writer with a passion for wild places and elusive birds – especially marshes, and the shy birds within.
-His photographs and stories are seen in Smithsonian, Audubon, National Wildlife and other magazines, and he is the author of three books: Shadowbirds (1994); Rare & Elusive Birds of North America (2001); and Marshes: The Disappearing Edens (2007); and the new Water Babies (2015).
-He lectures often, and his traveling exhibitions have shown at some 35 museums across the U.S. and Canada - including The Carnegie Museum of Natural History, The New Brunswick Museum, The Calgary Science Center, The Liberty The Natural History Museum of Los Angeles County, and the Harvard Museum of Natural History.
+William Burt is a naturalist, photographer and writer with a passion for wild places – especially marshes - and the elusive birds few people see.
+His photographs and stories are seen in Smithsonian, Audubon, National Wildlife and other magazines, and he is the author of four books: Shadowbirds (1994); Rare & Elusive Birds of North America (2001); Marshes: The Disappearing Edens (2007); and the new Water Babies (2015).
+He lectures often, and his traveling exhibitions have shown at some 35 museums across the U.S. and Canada - including The Carnegie Museum of Natural History, The New Brunswick Museum, The Calgary Science Center, The Liberty Science Center, The Natural History Museum of Los Angeles County, and the Harvard Museum of Natural History.

 In 1989, for an exhibition of Burt’s photography of marsh birds, Roger Tory Peterson wrote the following: